 Environmentally Green Practices

 Elmwood Reclaimed Timber is dedicated to responsible business practices and procedures that minimize our impact on the environment.
 We hold a strong commitment to operating a business that is based on the principles of sustainability.

 Environmentally Green Products

 Elmwood Reclaimed Timber guarantees that all of our antique wood and stone products are 100% reclaimed from old buildings, barns, rural structures and sustainable sources of reclaimed materials.
-Did we mention that all our antique wood products are all FSC® certified by the Rainforest Alliance?
+Did we mention that all our antique wood products are all FSC® certified by the Preferred by Nature?
 Well, they are, and that means you can be assured of their authenticity.

 The Leadership in Energy and Environmental Design (LEED) Green Building Rating System is a nationally recognized certification process that encourages the adoption of sustainable green building and development practices.
 The program is administered by the U.S. Green Building Council (USGBC).

 All of Elmwood Reclaimed Timbers Antique Products can help a project earn up to 5 LEED credit points.
 Which credits, specifically, depends on the product and the project.
 All of our Antique Flooring, Antique Cabinet Lumber, Antique Countertops, Antique Box Beams, and Antique Beams are eligible for MR 4.1 and MR 4.2 (Recycled Content) points, MR 7 (Certified Wood) points and if within 500 miles of Kansas City, MO, MR 5.1 and MR 5.2 (Regional Materials) points.
 Elmwood Reclaimed Timber is a member of the U.S. Green Building Council (USGBC), which developed the LEED program.
 There are many ways to measure the green qualities in buildings.
 The USGBC’s LEED rating system is one of the best.